-The composite data presented in Table 6 represents the material mapped within the horizontal and vertical limits of the designed borrow areas.
-Based on signatures of known substrate, the bottom material across the borrow areas is predominately unconsolidated fine to medium grained sand overlaying unconsolidated and semi-consolidated silty-sand and sandy-silty clays.
-The sand deposits form large, high relief sand shoals superimposed with smaller scale sand waves (refer to the Geotechnical and Geophysical Investigation Report, Appendix F).
-The borrow areas contain coarser grained sediment grading into finer grained sediments with depth, and percent fines increase with depth as well.
-Therefore, excavation of the borrow area using a hopper dredge, which typically excavates shallow layers of sand from the upper portion of a sand deposit, may result in the placement of sand with a mean grain size coarser than the composites listed in Table 6.
-Conversely, the use of a cutterhead suction dredge, which typically dredges deeper deposits within a defined sand deposit than a hopper dredge, would result in the placement of sand with a mean grain size coarser than the consideration is that a turtle deflector installed in the draghead requires a certain amount of 'overdepth' dredging, in order accommodate effective plowing of the draghead.
-Therefore, to ensure only compatible material is obtained from the borrow area, a two -foot buffer has been incorporated into the borrow area design, such that two-feet of compatible material exists below each of the design cut depths presented in Figure 4 and Figure 5.
+The composite data presented in Table 5 represents all material contained within the horizontal and vertical limits of the designed borrow area.
+Based on signatures of known substrate, the bottom material across the borrow areas is predominately unconsolidated fine to medium grained sand overlaying unconsolidated and semi-consolidated silty sand and sandy silty clays.
+The sand deposits form large, high relief sand shoals superimposed with smaller scale sand waves.
+Therefore, excavation of the borrow area using a hopper dredge, which typically excavates shallow layers of sand from the upper portion of a sand deposit, may result in the placement of sand with a mean grain size coarser than the composites listed in Table 5.
+Conversely, the use of a cutterhead suction dredge, which typically dredges deeper deposits within a defined sand deposit than a hopper dredge, would result in the placement of sand with a mean grain size comparable to the composite listed in Table 5.
+An important consideration is that a turtle deflector installed in the draghead requires a certain amount of 'overdepth' dredging, in order accommodate effective plowing of the draghead.
+Therefore, in order to ensure only compatible material is obtained from the borrow area, a two -foot buffer has been incorporated into the borrow area design, meaning, two-feet of compatible material exists below each of the design cut depths presented in Figure 4 and Figure 5.
 This will ensure that a drag head equipped with a turtle deflector on a hopper dredge, or the rotating cutter head on a pipeline dredge, will have enough clearance to operate effectively.

 Along with ensuring compatibility of the sand characteristics, the State Sediment Criteria also require quantification of clasts (rocks and shell) greater than 3-inches in diameter present on the native beach.
-As such, scientists conducted a pre-construction survey to determine the background levels of clasts (rocks) greater than 3-inches that exist on the Duck native beach.
-Per the State Sediment Criteria, the number of 3-inch clasts were quantified within a 50,000 sq ft.2 section of the Duck native beach; results identified 25 clasts greater than 3-inches within the survey area.
+As such, scientists conducted a pre-construction survey to determine the background levels of clasts greater than 3-inches that exist on the Kill Devil Hills native beach.
+Per the State Sediment Criteria, the number of 3-inch clasts were quantified within a 50,000 sq ft. section of the Kill Devil Hills native beach; results identified 51 clasts greater than 3-inches within the survey area.
 The criteria stipulates that borrow area material greater than 3-inches in diameter that is placed in the project area is considered incompatible if it is more than twice the background level that existed on the native beach before the project began.